sampearson-xyz/school-register/README.md

 * Clone the repo/download the files
 * Fill in your empty database credentials in .env (you'll need to create this file, please copy from .env.example)
-* Navigate to the directory in terminal and run "php artisan migrate" to create all the database tables
+* Navigate to the directory in terminal and run "composer install" to ensure we have all the required dependencies.
+* Run "php artisan migrate" to create all the database tables
 * Run "php artisan import:demo", this will import all the demo data available.
 You can edit these demo files in the /storage directory
 * Run "php artisan serve", this will start the server on http:127.0.0.1:8000
 * Feel free to test drive the system!